fdiengdoh/crud/README.md

 This is a PHP-based CRUD Blog App that uses PSR-4 autoloading that features pretty URLs, a custom caching system, authentication via [delight-im/auth](https://github.com/delight-im/PHP-Auth), [PHP Mailer](https://github.com/PHPMailer/PHPMailer) for sending email and flexible routing system.
 The CRUD system would allow admin/authors for creating posts and admins to manage categories.
 A public viewer can comment on a post.

+# Why this WebApp?

+I use to host my website as a blogger.com site.
+When I want to change to other hosting platform, it became difficult to maintain links.
+This app url will resemble Blogger's way of linking categories as label and other permalinks too.

 # Theme

 This app is styled using [Bootstrap 5.3](https://getbootstrap.com) and I've made minor changes to the colour scheme.
 You can take a look at the theme files that are kept in [public_html](public_html) directory.